Stocks Lane Primary School

 Parent Help Guide for Maths

-This term we will be studying the theme of "Peace" in RE.
-Our first lesson was spent exploring the word peace and defining what it meant to them and how they could find it.
+In the Spring term we studied the theme of 'Peace' in RE.
+Our first lesson was spent exploring the word peace and defining what it meant to us and how we could find it.

 We have been lucky to have the plumber drummer visit us again!
 The children loved identifying popular songs and theme tunes as he played them to the whole school.